 The entire process will take about an hour during which time the patient will also be asked to submit to drug or alcohol testing which may include urine analysis, a blood test and/or a breathalyzer.
 The information that the clinic staff receives from this testing will further help in defining treatment plans and goals.

 Don’t be afraid of the intake and assessment process.
-If you have questions about intake or other questions about rehabilitation, call our helpline at 800-821-3880 to speak with a caring advisor who can help you.
+If you have questions about intake or other questions about rehabilitation, call our helpline at 800-821-3880 ( Who Answers?) to speak with a caring advisor who can help you.

 Following the intake process, patients will transition into a detoxification phase.
 The detox process varies greatly from patient to patient depending on a variety of factors including: